NWalker4483/KeyGen/README.md

 * ### Edge Extraction
 Since the key orientaion is controlled the top edge of the image is taken
 * ### Scaling
-The pixel difference between the top and bottom of the mask is compared to the expected height values
+The % pixel difference between the max y and the y each value of the mask is multiplied by the predetermined key height

 * ### Blanks
 Key Blanks are manually created for the program to modify